retooth2/xenharmlib/doc/periodic_package.rst

 The function :func:`~xenharmlib.periodic.find_iseq` provides a way to find interval sequences in the periodic extension of the scale.
-Given an interval sequence it returns all occurences of the sequence as a list of infinite series index masks.
+Given an interval sequence, it returns all occurrences of the sequence as a list of infinite series index masks.

 Let's suppose you want to find all minor chords in a scale.
-With interval sequence pattern matching you can define a suitable function like this:
+With interval sequence pattern matching, you can define a suitable function like this:

 .. testcode::